amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-04-002._TTH_.png)

 3. (Optional) Testing with your device.
 This is optional as you can do all the testing in the portal.
-Assuming your Echo device is on-line (and logged in with the same account as your developer account), you should now see your skill enabled in the Alexa app (under "Your Skills") and ask Alexa to launch your skill.
+Assuming your Echo device is on-line (and logged in with the same account as your developer account), you should now see your skill enabled in the Alexa app (under "Your Skills," in the top right corner) and ask Alexa to launch your skill.
 For more information on testing an Alexa skill and registering an Alexa-enabled device, [check here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill).

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-04-003._TTH_.png)